Chuchel: Development

 The game was developed by Amanita Design.
 Designer Jaromír Plachý started to work on the game after he finished Botanicula in 2012.
 Plachý stated that he wanted to make an interactive cartoon with funny animation.
 He came up with the character of Chuchel (the word "chuchel" does not "officially" exist, but it's an apparent combination of two similar Czech words "chumel" (clamp or tangle) and "chuchvalec" (tangled mass or clot)) when he decided to draw the first thing that comes to his mind.
 Plachý then designed environments and turned them into actual levels.

-On December 20, 2018, Amanita Design released an update for the game changing Chuchel's body color to orange, in response to the character being interpreted by some reactions as a racist stereotype called Blackface.
+On December 20, 2018, Amanita Design released an update for the game changing Chuchel's body color to orange, in response to the character design being interpreted as blackface by some players.
 Some levels were also slightly changed to match Chuchel's new colour.

 Reception

 Chuchel received generally positive reviews from critics.
 It holds 81/100 on Metacritic.

-On review aggregate OpenCritic, Chuchel had an average 80 out of 100 review score with 67% approval rating based on 20 reviews.
+On review aggregate website OpenCritic, Chuchel had an average 80 out of 100 review score with 67% approval rating based on 20 reviews.